nagornyi/easy-voting-app/README.md

 ### Start new parliamentary session (resets the voting number)

-The default vote type is 'single-motion' (Yes/Abstain/No).
-You can also set a 'text-to-vote' type of vote that displays a retro mobile phone UI for an SMS voting simulator, where you can send a text code or number as your vote.
+The default vote type is `single-motion` (yes/abstain/no).
+You can also set a `text-to-vote` type of vote that displays a retro mobile phone UI for an SMS voting simulator, where you can send a text code or number as your vote. `codes_to_names` optional parameter is only used for `text-to-vote` type of vote, it replaces vote codes with human-readable names.
+All codes are case-insensitive. `codes_to_names` array is deleted from the database every time we call `startsession` API route.

 ```sh
 curl -X POST http://localhost:3000/api/startsession